frenzla/piscine42/README.md

 ![42banner](https://github.com/user-attachments/assets/73fcea73-911c-41e9-9129-11c205e6f236)
 # My Piscine @42

-These are all the exercises I validated during my piscine at 42 (March 2024).
+These are all the exercises I validated during my Piscine at 42 (March 2024).
-I have included all subjects of the piscine (even the one not completed).
+I have included all subjects of the Piscine (even the one not completed).

 > Disclaimer: the code in this repo has been checked and approved by 2 peers (each module) and by the moulinette (automated verification system of 42) but is probably not fault proof!